jose-perth/Mapping_Earthquakes/README.md

 I added a **Light** map layer and included it within the ```baseMap``` controls.
 See the snapshot below.

 ![Light map added](resources/deliverable3_snapshot.png)

 ## Summary

+Leaflet.js and D3 were used to retrieve data from multiple sources and display on a Mapbox generated map layer.

+Controls allow users to select base map and overlays to display.